 My research is motivated by the conviction that childhood is neither a static nor uniform category, but rather has a history itself bound up in all aspects of social life.
 I am intrigued by what we can learn about European social and cultural history through uncovering the everyday experiences and perspectives of children.

-My current book project, A Revolution in Childhood: Reading, Writing, and Agency in German Families, 1770–1850, demonstrates how active reading and writing became a defining feature of childhood during the age of revolutions.
+My current book project, Revolutions at Home: The Origin of Modern Childhood and the German Middle Class, demonstrates how active reading and writing became a defining feature of childhood during the age of revolutions.
 Beginning in educated middle-class families at the end of the Enlightenment and disseminating across European society by the end of the nineteenth century, a series of radical transformations occurred in the ideologies and practices of childhood: as a life stage, it was increasingly positioned as critical to self-formation; adults began to worry about entertaining children in active ways; sentimental attitudes influenced children’s learning; and at the same time, pedagogues and parents emphasized the cultivation of self-discipline.
 Pedagogical innovations, the development of new book genres and markets, and an increased emphasis on bourgeois domesticity joined to make German-speaking Central Europe a vital site for reimagining childhood.